 That's going to kill business for the rental car companies and the valet parking guys, who have been making a good living for a long time at many of the big Strip properties.
 I know many people who used to tip two or three dollars, but with the $18 charge, they're pissed off and more likely to tip just a buck, so in the end, the corporation makes more, but the little guy running around in the garage takes home less.

 By the way, the charge for self-parking in an MGM garage isn't much lower.
 I used to rent a car often when I visited Vegas because it turned out to be cheaper than taking taxis everywhere.
-But with Lyft (and Uber) making it less expensive to move from place to place, and most of my poker action at Bellagio or Aria, and I have no desire to see Hoover Dam again, I see no reason to have a rental car in Vegas any more.
+But with Lyft (and Uber) making it less expensive to move from place to place, and most of my poker action at Bellagio or Aria -- and no desire to pay those parking fees -- I see no reason to have a rental car in Vegas any more.

 As for the Riviera, even by the time I stayed there on my first Vegas trip in 1989 (which I wrote about here, complete with a horrible 99-cent buffet), its glory days were way behind it.
 Along with the similarly-imploded Stardust, Frontier, Desert Inn, and others, they had to come down to make room for something newer and flashier.
 The irony is that many of the lots where those old-timers stood are still empty, as financing dried up during the recession, leaving nothing to make money for anyone.